-The open-skill sport of tennis - by virtue of network connectivity patterns built through play the words of Wayne Gretzky.
-While at present we are not aware of any specific studies on this topic
+The open-skill sport of tennis - by virtue of network connectivity patterns built through play - may just help our junior players build brains wired to "skate to where the puck is going to be", in the words of Wayne Gretzky.
+While at present we are not aware of any specific studies on this topic - there's a reasonable neuroscientific case to be made.